sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

 It doesn't really matter at which stage you are at in your career:

-Corporate manager tells junior: "_That must be documented in Confluence, else it doesn't meet the DoD"_ Junior tells the senior: _"How did this big ugly chunk of code you wrote 4 years ago in a crunch time?"_
+Corporate manager tells junior: "_That must be documented in Confluence, else it doesn't meet the DoD"_ Junior tells the senior: _"How does this big chunk of code you wrote 4 years ago in a crunch time work?"_
 Senior tells themselves: _"Working code over comprehensive documentation"_.

 Documenting your code as an activity is a boring time sink.

-Now I can't help you with yak shaving Confluence, but there will come a point where even you yourself will be scratching your  head at the intended purpose of a service, endpoint, or adapter you wrote a while ago.
+Now I can't help you with yak shaving Confluence to make middle management happy, but there will come a point where even you yourself will be scratching your  head at the intended purpose of a service, endpoint, or adapter that even you wrote a while ago.

 ## Documenting in tests?!
 I need a paracetamol.